 |– Arrives at the mat||– Lays down||

 – Handler clicks

-Each behavior in the chain, gets effectively reinforced, by the next SD, that is also a conditioned reinforcer.
+Each behavior in the chain gets effectively reinforced, by the next SD, which is also a conditioned reinforcer.

 |– SD||– Behavior||– (Conditioned) reinforcer|